LeBron’s 31 put Lakers past Cavs 128-99 for 9th straight win

 TIP-INS

-Cavaliers: Former Lakers F Larry Nance Jr. missed his sixth straight game with left knee soreness, but coach John Beilein is hopeful that Nance will return during their road trip. … Beilein said he has known for “a couple of weeks” that first-round pick Dylan Windler would miss the entire season due to a stress reaction in his lower left leg.
+Cavaliers: Former Lakers F Larry Nance Jr. missed his sixth straight game with left knee soreness, but Beilein is hopeful Nance will return during their road trip. … Beilein said he has known for “a couple of weeks” that first-round pick Dylan Windler would miss the entire season due to a stress reaction in his lower left leg.
 The Cavaliers announced Windler’s yearlong absence Monday.
 “Would have been a great addition for us,” Beielein said.
 “Feel bad for him, but he’ll be almost like another first-round draft pick next season.”

 Lakers: Veteran G Rajon Rondo also missed the game with an injured finger. … James and Avery Bradley both played despite the flu.
 Bradley scored 12 points. … Danny Green had 10 points in his return from a one-game absence with a sore right hip.